irpap/Write-yourself-a-Scheme-in-48-hours/README.md

-Writing myself a Scheme in 48 hours (more like a year)
+Write Yourself a Scheme in 48 Hours
 ===================================

 My solutions to http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours.